 In 2009, Columbia Land Trust and the Portland Audubon joined forces to launch the program Portland-wide.
 10+ years later, the Backyard Habitat Certification Program (BHCP) has helped thousands of people create habitat where they live and gather.
-We currently have over 7,000 participants, countless partners and funders, and have developed roots in communities throughout Clark, Clackamas, Multnomah, and Washington counties.
-Together, enrolled sites span 1,700+ acres and counting, with approximately 1,000 new yards and outdoor spaces being added to the program every year.
+We currently have over 10,000 participants, countless partners and funders, and have developed roots in communities throughout Clark, Clackamas, Multnomah, and Washington counties.
+Together, enrolled sites span over 2,400 acres and counting, with approximately 1,500 new yards and outdoor spaces being added to the program every year.
 For more data on our program accomplishments, visit our website.